What Happens When Someone Is Deported From The U.S.

 Failure To Appear To Your Deportation

-If an individual does not turn up at the designated location at the scheduled time and date of their deportation, law enforcement officers will be sent to track them down.
-Some of the places that law enforcement officers may check to find an individual who has absconded from deportation include their previous addresses, workplaces and the homes of their known associates.
-Although individuals can also be caught and arrested in public.
+If an individual does not turn up at the designated location at the scheduled time and date of their deportation, law enforcement officers will track them down.
+Some places they check to find an individual who has absconded from deportation include their previous addresses, workplaces, and the homes of their known associates.
+However, individuals can also be caught and arrested in public.

-Individuals who are found after trying to avoid deportation will immediately be sent to a deportation center, where they will be guarded until they are successfully deported from the United States.
-Individuals who find themselves in this specific circumstance will not be able to file for a deportation reversal or extension.
+When the officers see the individuals who tried to avoid deportation, they immediately send them to a deportation center.
+That’s where they will closely guard the immigrants until they are successfully deported.
+People in this specific circumstance cannot file for a deportation reversal or extension.

-Long-term residents should do their utmost in order to avoid breaking any immigration laws in the United States and can protect themselves further by pursuing full citizenship as soon as they are eligible to become naturalized citizens.
-In the event that an individual receives a deportation notice, they should contact an attorney immediately to try and reverse their deportation order.
+Permanent residents must avoid breaking any immigration laws in the United States.
+They can protect themselves further by pursuing citizenship as soon as they are eligible to become US citizens.
+Anyone that receives a deportation notice should contact an immigration attorney immediately to try and reverse their deportation order.

 Can You Legally Come Back To The US After Being Deported?